frontarm/navi/docs/api/junctions/Junction.md

 To create a `Junction`, use the [createJunction](createJunction.md) function.
 Once you have a Junction, use its [createRoute()](#createroutekey-params-next) method to create [Route](Route.md) objects which represent states of that Junction.

-To learn more about what Junctions are and how they're used, read [Locations, Routes and Maps](../../guide/introduction/locations-routes-and-maps.md) and [Junctions](../../guide/basics/junctions.md) in the Junctions Guide.
+To learn more about what Junctions are and how they're used, read [What You Get From Junctions](/docs/introduction/what-you-get-from-junctions.md) and [Junctions](/docs/basics/junctions.md) in the Junctions Guide.

 ### Component Junctions